Bush Babies: Tomorrow's Predators in the Making ...

 Unlike lion prides, wild dog packs have an alpha breeding pair that is responsible for reproducing, which helps to keep the pack at a manageable size.

 The female will 'disappear' for a while into a den or underground hole (like a former warthog burrow).
 Both the males and females of the pack will help with raising the pups who start to wean at around 14 days.
 When the pack goes out to hunt, some of the adults will remain behind to take care of the puppies.
 After a successful hunt, the dogs will regurgitate the meat and feed the puppies first.
 Wild dogs are highly successful, rapid hunters that can bring down an adult kudu bull and strip it of its flesh in under 15 minutes – around 100 kg of meat!

-Unlike lions, the adult males usually remain with the pack for life.
-It’s the young females who leave the family pack when they’re around two to three years old to search out new packs with a shortage of females.
-The pups are most at risk during their first few weeks, when any other big predator that finds the den site will kill the pups if they can get to them.
+Unlike lions, adult African wild dog males usually remain with the pack for life.
+It's the young females who leave the family pack when they're around two to three years old to search out new packs with a shortage of females.
+The pups are most at risk during their first few weeks when any other big predator that finds the den site will kill the pups if they can get to them.

 Cheetah mothers usually give birth to litters of one to six cubs after a gestation period of three months.
 The cubs' biggest threat is lion; in some areas of East Africa, it is said that they kill some 70% of the cubs with as few as 5% making it successfully to adulthood.

 As with lion, the cubs are born blind and helpless and hidden away in thickets by their mother, who may often move them to new hiding places to try and keep them safe from other predators like hyena and leopard.